igdev0/dev-wallet/README.md

 ## Contact

-For any inquiries or feedback, please open an issue on GitHub or reach out via [your preferred contact method].
+For any inquiries or feedback, please open an issue on GitHub.